sickle-in-africa/bde.intro-epidemiology/_episodes/02-comparing-disease-frequencies.md

 where $$P_e$$ is the proportion of the population that is exposed.
 The $$PRD$$ describes the excess number of cases in the total population that is associated with the exposure.
 Like $$IRD$$, $$PRD$$ dentifies the number of cases of disease that would be eliminated in the total population if the exposure were eliminated (or reduced to the level in the unexposed group).

-One can see from the formulas that, unless everyone in the population is exposed, the impact of the exposure is always smaller in the total population than in the exposed group and therefore the $$PRD$$ is always smaller than the $$RD$$. he units and range of the absolute measures of comparison ($$RD$$ and $$PRD$$) depend on the measure of disease frequency that is used for the calculation.
+One can see from the formulas that, unless everyone in the population is exposed, the impact of the exposure is always smaller in the total population than in the exposed group and therefore the $$PRD$$ is always smaller than the $$RD$$.
+The units and range of the absolute measures of comparison ($$RD$$ and $$PRD$$) depend on the measure of disease frequency that is used for the calculation.
 For example, if incidence rates are used, then the measure will have person-time units and can range from negative infinity to positive infinity.
 On the other hand, if one uses cumulative incidence or prevalence, the measure is dimensionless and can range from −1 to +1.

 Two parallel measures of comparison that express the public health impact of an exposure as proportions are the attributable proportion among the exposed (also called the **etiologic fraction**) and the attributable proportion among the total population.
 The **attributable proportion among the exposed ($$AP_e$$)** describes the proportion of disease among the exposed that would be eliminated if the exposure were eliminated.
 It assumes a causal relationship between the exposure and disease.
 Mathematically, it is expressed as follows: